spark-mooc/mooc-setup-dbc/README.md

 **Be sure to download the _raw_ archive.
 Github will happily serve you a file with a `.dbc` extension which is simply an HTML page describing the file, if you download in the wrong place.**

-The right method is to first left-click on the lab you want, then click on "**View Raw**" to download the actual file.
+The right method is to first click on the lab you want, and then click on either "**View Raw**" or the **Raw** button to download the actual file.